Skip to main content

 size: 2Ti

-metadata-storage: # For application data
+longhorn: # For app data

 type: Longhorn